 High Strength Concrete

-In the modern batching plants high strength concrete is produced mechanical manner.
+In modern batching plants, high-strength concrete is produced mechanical manner.

 For the production of high strength concrete due care should be taken about mix proportion shape of aggregates, use of supplementary cementitious materials, superplasticizers, etc.